d-bl/MAE-gf/docs/snow-stitches/index.md

 The caption describes the blob sequence.
 The capital R indicates that the first blob is on the right side, in other words the first stitch would be made with the two pairs on the right.
-These two pairs become four pairs after a _threads as pairs_ step.
+These two pairs become four pairs after a _pairs from threads_ step.

 Requirements for the blobs: span 4 threads, the threads flow two by two into adjacent blobs.